Deception Tip 75:

 Then we switch over to after, so as we’ve said, they sigh in relief.
 This would be typically after they have either made a big decision or they have delivered their speech or maybe they’ve delivered their lie and now they’re sighing in relief that it’s done with.
 Usually, you may see this after someone takes a big test, they sigh like, I’m glad that’s over, that kind of a thing.

-So, keep in mind, there are two different types of sighs and there are a couple different types within those types that you will see.
-For a recap of all of that and more detail of it, I encourage you, if you haven’t already, to listen to episode number 74, which was last week’s episode.
-If you just want a quick recap, you can watch the video on the deception tips videos, which is on the Body Language YouTube channel or on deceptiontips.com.
+So, keep in mind, there are two different types of sighs and there are a couple of different types within those types that you will see.
+For a recap of all of that and more detail about it, I encourage you, if you haven’t already, to listen to episode number 74, which was last week’s episode.

 So, you can check all that out and get a better idea, I also encourage you to touch on all of the past episodes that we’ve mentioned leading up to that.
 As I said, sighing is very closely related to breathing and we’ve had quite a few breathing episodes such as people taking a big, deep breath of relief or letting out an exhale, almost like sighs of breathing, they aren’t sighs but they were related to breathing.